-In order to keep the idealized task as close as possible to the real-world scenario (i.e., there are many relevant documents) but still tractable (i.e., the size of the collection is manageable), our collection is defined per topic.
-Specifically, for each topic, the subcollection for the topic contains the following set of documents along with their URLs:
+In order to keep the idealized task as close as possible to the real-world scenario (when typically there are many documents somehow relevant to the user's information need) but still tractable (i.e., keeping the size of the collection is manageable), our collection is defined per topic.
+Specifically, for each topic, the subcollection for the topic consists of the following set of documents along with their URLs:

-- all "known" sources specified for the topic; - the top 1000 (or less, depending at the actual availability) hits from Google for each of the retrieval queries specified in the topic, or for the topic title if the queries are not specified; - for each online document included in the collection, its URL, the original content retrieved from the URL and the plain text conversion of the content are provided.
+- all "known" sources specified for the topic; - the top 1000 (or less, depending at the actual availability at the time of querying) hits from Google for each of the retrieval queries specified in the topic, or for the topic title if the queries are not specified; - for each online document included in the collection, its URL, the original content retrieved from the URL and the plain text version of the content are provided.
 The plain text conversion is only available for HTML, PDF and Postscript documents.
-For each document, the subcollection also provides its origin: which query or queries were used to locate it and at which rank(s) in the Google result list it was found.
+For each document, the subcollection also specifies its origin: which query or queries were used to locate it and at which rank(s) in the Google result list it was found.